 Male infertility is referred to as a sexually active man’s inability to get his spouse pregnant even after trying for over a year.
 According to stats, infertility is the reason 15 out of 100 couples fail to conceive with unprotected sex, and about 30% of these cases are due to male infertility.
 Male infertility usually stems from a low sperm count or issues with sperm delivery.

 Fortunately, several male infertility treatments are available in clinics and hospitals across the globe.
-At EuroMed Clinic Dubai, we use proven clinical methods to help you start your journey towards parenthood.
+At Euromed Clinic Dubai, we use proven clinical methods to help you start your journey toward parenthood.

 Table of Contents

 - 2 How is Male Infertility Diagnosed?

 - 3 What are the Treatment Options for Male Infertility?

 What Causes Male Infertility?

 Male fertility depends on many factors, some of which hold significant importance.
 Any problem with such factors can lead to infertility.
 For instance, sperm production problems or the inability of the sperm to reach the egg make a man unable to induce pregnancy in his sexual partner.
 Even the unusual temperature of the scrotum can contribute to male infertility.

 The most common reasons for male infertility are as follows: